Am I Stressed, Anxious or Burnout?

+Feeling overwhelmed, exhausted, or constantly on edge?
 These words are often used interchangeably, but they describe different experiences.
-Knowing the difference can help you better understand what you’re going through — and what kind of support you need.
+Knowing the difference helps you understand what you need and how to support yourself.

 You might notice: